Common Household Items Can Pose a Safety Hazard for Children

 Scroll through the slideshow below to see what they are:

-“Be conservative: It’s better to be safe than sorry!” says Dr. Michael Sia, Department of Pediatrics chairman at Kapiolani.
+“Be conservative: It’s better to be safe than sorry!” says Dr. Michael Sia, a pediatrician at Kapiolani.

 “If you are unsure about the effects of a product or what levels of exposure are dangerous, AVOID USING THE PRODUCT!”
 Sia adds.
 “Watch young children at all times.
 Even if your home is meticulously childproofed, it takes only seconds for infants and toddlers to sustain unintentional injuries.”